Thoughtful Print Design that Communicates and Connects

 GO DIRECT WIDE RANGE TEMPERATURE PROBE - TECHNICAL PRODUCT LABEL

-For the Go Direct Wide Range Temperature product, the label was applied to a small box rather than the device itself, due to the wand-style form factor of the probe.
+The Go Direct Wide Range Temperature label was applied to a small product box rather than the device itself.
 Accuracy and legibility were the top priorities.
-All required icons needed to remain visible, the size needed to be accurate to fit in the allotted space, and the barcode placement could not be disrupted.
-This label followed a more standardized Vernier technical style, prioritizing consistency, clarity, and compliance while still supporting the overall product system.
+Required icons needed to remain visible, dimensions had to fit precisely, and barcode placement could not be altered.
+This piece followed a standardized Vernier technical style, prioritizing clarity, consistency, and compliance.

 LABQUEST 3 - PACKAGING/BOX DESIGN

 For the LabQuest 3 box, the packaging needed to communicate capability and trust for a flagship data collection device while remaining clean and restrained.
-The side panels were intentionally minimal, featuring the Vernier website and a short supporting line, “Instill the love of learning in all students.”
-This restraint helped keep the focus on the product itself while reinforcing Vernier’s mission and brand voice.
-Throughout the process, I worked closely with stakeholders to ensure the box felt premium, durable, and cohesive within the broader Vernier packaging system.
+Side panels were intentionally minimal, featuring the Vernier website and the line “Instill the love of learning in all students.”
+This restraint kept the focus on the product while reinforcing Vernier’s mission and brand voice.
+I worked closely with stakeholders to ensure the box felt premium, durable, and cohesive within the broader packaging system.

-These packaging and label designs extended Vernier’s visual language into physical products, reinforcing trust and usability at the moment of interaction.
-The work demonstrates experience designing within real-world constraints while maintaining clarity, precision, and strong brand alignment across printed materials.
+Together, these packaging and label designs extend Vernier’s visual language into physical products at the moment of interaction.
+The work reflects experience designing within tight technical constraints while maintaining clarity, precision, and strong brand alignment across printed materials.

 OUTCOME

-Seeing the brochures, flyers, postcards, and packaging in hand for the first time was incredibly rewarding.
-Each piece served a clear purpose, from sparking conversations at conference booths to introducing new products and supporting classroom use.
-I am proud of how the designs worked together as a cohesive collection while still addressing the specific goals and constraints of each project.
+The final brochures, flyers, postcards, and packaging supported clear communication across conferences, outreach, and classroom settings.
+Each piece served a distinct purpose, from sparking conversations at conference booths to introducing new products and supporting hands-on learning.
+Together, the materials worked as a cohesive system while respecting the unique goals, formats, and constraints of each project.

 REFLECTION

-Designing across multiple print formats was a lesson in clarity, balance, and collaboration.
+Designing across print formats reinforced clarity, balance, and collaboration

 COLLABORATE EARLY AND OFTEN

-Partnering closely with the Art Director, copywriters, and other stakeholders from the beginning helped shape creative direction efficiently.
-Early alignment gave me confidence in design decisions while keeping the work grounded in brand and messaging goals.USE IMAGERY TO TELL THE STORY
+Partnering closely with the Art Director, copywriters, and cross functional stakeholders from the start helped shape strong creative direction and reduced friction later in the process.
+Early alignment kept the work grounded in brand and messaging goals.USE IMAGERY TO TELL THE STORY

-Action photography and supportive graphic elements played a key role in communicating hands-on learning.
-I learned how even small visual choices, such as icon style or image placement, could significantly affect engagement and readability.SMALL FORMATS NEED BIG ATTENTION
+Action photography and supportive graphic elements played a critical role in communicating hands-on learning.
+Small choices, such as icon style or image placement, had a measurable impact on engagement and readability.SMALL FORMATS DEMAND PRECISION

-Designing postcards and flyers reinforced the importance of hierarchy, spacing, and typography.
-In small formats, every line of copy and every visual element had to earn its place to communicate clearly and quickly.
+Designing postcards and flyers reinforced how critical hierarchy, spacing, and typography are in tight spaces.
+Every element needed to earn its place to communicate clearly and quickly.

-Reflecting on each bodies of work, I can see how much I grew as a designer managing multiple print deliverables at once.
-Each piece carried its own constraints and goals, yet together they strengthened the overall product story and supported Vernier’s mission in the classroom.
-These lessons continue to shape how I approach design that demands both creativity and clarity.
+Looking back, this body of work reflects meaningful growth in managing multiple print deliverables at once.
+Each piece carried its own constraints, yet together they strengthened the product story and supported Vernier’s mission in the classroom.
+These lessons continue to shape how I approach design that requires both clarity and craft.